mcalierno/orbital-dynamics/README.md

 ### Goal

-Your goal is to fire your spacecraft's thrusters to intercept a target in orbit using the least amount of fuel possible.
+The goal is to fire your spacecraft's thrusters to intercept a target in orbit using the least amount of fuel possible.

 Adjust your starting position relative to the target and enter your thrust values in the horizontal direction (F<sub>θ</sub>), vertical direction (F<sub>r</sub>), and the duration for which you fire your thrusters (t).